IBM/unitxt/docs/docs/glossary.rst

 ----------------

 Post processors are a set of  :ref:`operators <operator>` that de-verbalizes both the string model predictions and string references, and converts them to the types required by the :ref:`metrics <metric>`.
 Each :ref:`template <template>` defines the set of post processors that are appropriate for it.
 For example, post processors in a binary classification template could remove trailing whitespace, take the first word, convert `Yes` to `1` , and all other values to `0`.

-.. _recipe:
+.. _prediction_and_processed_prediction:

 Prediction and Processed Prediction
 ------------------------------------

 A prediction is the output of the model on the input provided to it.
 The inference process used to generated the prediction can be done with an Unitxt :ref:`Inference Engine <inference_engine>` or any other framework or code.
 The predictions over all instances are  passed to the evaluation pipeline, together with the original dataset.

 The textual predictions returned by the model are processed by the :ref:`Template <template>`'s :ref:`Post Processors <post_processors>` before being passed to the :ref:`Metrics <metric>`.
 The post processors convert the textual prediction to the type required by the metrics.
 For example, `Yes` and `No` values could be first normalized to `yes` and `no` and then converted into `0.0` and `1.0`.

 After evaluation, the `prediction` field of each instance in the resulting datasets contains the prediction returned by the model and the  `processed_prediction` field holds the prediction after post processing by the template.

+.. _recipe:

 Recipe
 ------